 - Big Box stores — You can typically find white and bisquit colored 4×4 bathroom tiles at the Big Box stores for under 20 cents each.
 I was just at the Home Depot, and the tile they seem to be carrying as 4x4s is from U.S. Ceramic Tile Co.
 White was in-stock on the shelves…. and they had a sample board with other colors, the s.f. price was not listed — ask an associate.
 When I renovating my bathrooms several years ago, I found rose beige at the Home Depot, trimmed it with white bullnose, and it looks smashing.

 - United States Ceramic Tile Co. — 4/8/14 UPDATE: US Ceramic Tile company seems to have merged with Roca Tile Group.
 As I mentioned above, Home Depot (at minimum) seems to carry this line, and it is likely to be as “affordable” as you can get unless you strike gold at the Re-Store or salvage.
+Colors are not particularly retro as of this story update.
 You can see 23 colors/finishes on the Roca Tile Group website.

 - American-Olean — AO is owned by the same company as Daltile, and I think they have the same colors just with different names.
 But honestly, trying to compare sends me cross-eyed.
 Their collections with 4×4 squares include: Bright … and Matte.

 - Olympia Tile — Olympia tile is a Canadian-based company, but they have some distribution in the U.S. (See their location map.)
 I used their heron blue tile in my blue bathroom renovation (although I think this color is now discontinued.)
 Hey: Check out the mint.
 Link: Olympia Tile’s Maple Leaf color collection.

 - Florida Tile — This Kentucky company does not have “colors”, but it has a good selection of neutrals, including the timeless ‘bone’.
 Bright… and Matte.